CALM Command Line Interface (CLI)

 List architecturesβ

-To list all architectures stored in a namespace:
+To list all architecture mapping slugs stored in a namespace:

 calm hub list architectures --namespace my-namespace -c http://localhost:8080